Creative Writing (CRWR)

 Financial Assistance

-Each year, the program accepts 8 applicants (4 fiction writers and 4 poets), who are fully funded by Teaching Assistantships, and, this current admissions cycle, we were able to enhance all 8 Teaching Assistantships with additional fellowship support.
-Our aid packages are typically 2-year agreements.
-As Teaching Assistants, our MFA students teach one class during their first year (in the spring semester) and three classes during their second year.
-Although a great deal of this teaching is Academic Writing (English 101), our MFA students are guaranteed at least one chance to teach an undergraduate creative writing workshop or to serve as a teaching assistant in an undergraduate literature course.
+Each year, the program accepts 6 applicants (3 fiction writers and 3 poets), who are fully funded by Teaching Assistantships, and, this current admissions cycle, we were able to enhance all 6 Teaching Assistantships with additional fellowship support.
+Our aid packages are typically 3-year agreements.
+As Teaching Assistants, our MFA students do no teaching during their first year, teach one class each semester in their second year, and two classes per semester in the third year.
+(Note that the program can be completed in 2 years, though this is atypical.)
+Although a great deal of this teaching is Academic Writing (English 101), we make every effort to prioritize that our MFA students have at least one chance to teach an undergraduate creative writing workshop or to serve as a teaching assistant in an undergraduate literature course.

 Contact